Everything you need to know about hops: the star ingredient of craft beer

 Alpha Acids: The Science Behind Bitterness

 To capture this complex alchemy, let's dive into a glass of Zepp' Craft Lager .
-In this refined creation, the noble Saazer and Spalter Select hops reveal their full potential thanks to a meticulous mastery of these parameters.
+In this refined creation, the noble Saazer and Spalter Select hops reveal their full potential thanks to careful mastery of these parameters.
 The result?
 An elegant bitterness that intertwines with characteristic floral notes, testifying to the precision required in the isomerization process.

 The Mystery of Essential Oils: Aromatic Compounds and Their Impact